salmanmasroor/Contact_Management_System_By_Using_LinkedList/README.md

 # Contact_Management_System_By_Using_LinkedList
-i developer contact management system in c++ by using linked list data structure
+I developed contact management system in c++ by using linked list data structure